sengokudaikon/vscode-aider/README.md

 - 🛠️ **Error Fixing**: Right-click on errors to get AI-powered fix suggestions.
 - 🎯 **Default Model Selection**: Set your preferred AI model as the default.
 - 🔌 **Custom Model Integration**: Add and use your own AI models with Aider.
+- 🎙️ **Voice Command**: Use voice input for Aider commands with a single keybind.

 ## 🛠️ Requirements